 The key surprising discovery of cognitive science in recent research: When solving problems, the human brain has remarkable strengths but also stringent limitations.
 Scientists have verified that during the steps of solving a problem, “working memory” (where your brain solves problems) has an essentially unlimited ability to apply facts and procedures that can be quickly recalled from long-term memory.

 However, at each problem step, working memory can generally hold only 3-5 elements of not-well-memorized data and relationships, each for 30 seconds or less (Cowan 2000, 2010; Clark, Sweller, and Kirschner, Spring 2012).

-This makes memorization a key part of math success.
+This makes memorization a key part of math (and chem and physics) success.
 When solving a multi-step problem, if needed relationships must be looked up, calculated on a calculator, or even mentally calculated, storing the answer takes up space that is limited in working memory.
 This tends to overload working memory, problem data tends to drop out, and confusion tends to result.

-Cognitive scientist Susan Gathercole warns “Poor working memory skills are relatively commonplace in childhood” and advises to “avoid working memory overload in structured learning activities.”
+Cognitive scientist Susan Gathercole advises to “avoid working memory overload in structured learning activities.”
 She explains:

 “The capacity of working memory is limited, and the imposition of either excess storage or processing demands in the course of an on-going cognitive activity will lead to catastrophic loss of information from this temporary memory system.”
 (Working Memory in the Classroom, 2008)

 How can the brain work around working memory limits?

-In 2008, a U.S. Presidential Commission reported on ways to improve math education.
-Five leaders in the study of how the brain solves math problems summarized the findings of science.
-They wrote that to get around the “bottleneck” of working memory’s limitations when dealing with not-well-memorized information, the “central” strategy is
+In 2008, a U.S. Presidential Commission reported on ways to improve education in fields that relied upon math.
+Five leading cognitive scientists wrote that to get around the “bottleneck” of working memory’s limitations, the “central” strategy is